George-Attano/LidarPainter/README.md

 # FastLGS

-This is the repository that contains source code for the [FastLGS website](https://george-attano.github.io/FastLGS/).
+This is the repository that contains source code for the [LidarPainter website](https://george-attano.github.io/FastLGS/).

 Website code is borrowed from [Nerfies](https://nerfies.github.io)